Okta (NASDAQ:OKTA) Releases FY 2022 Earnings Guidance

-Several brokerages recently issued reports on OKTA.
-Morgan Stanley cut their price objective on Okta from $315.00 to $300.00 and set an overweight rating for the company in a report on Thursday.
-Berenberg Bank raised their target price on Okta from $290.00 to $310.00 and gave the company a buy rating in a report on Thursday, September 2nd.
-Truist raised their target price on Okta from $260.00 to $300.00 and gave the company a buy rating in a report on Thursday, September 2nd.
-JPMorgan Chase & Co. cut their target price on Okta from $295.00 to $230.00 and set a neutral rating on the stock in a report on Thursday.
-Finally, Truist Securities raised their target price on Okta from $260.00 to $300.00 and gave the company a buy rating in a report on Thursday, September 2nd.
-One research analyst has rated the stock with a sell rating, five have issued a hold rating, nineteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of Buy and an average price target of $286.21.
+Several brokerages have recently issued reports on OKTA.
+Summit Insights raised their target price on shares of Okta from $275.00 to $300.00 and gave the company a buy rating in a research note on Thursday, September 2nd.
+Deutsche Bank Aktiengesellschaft cut their price target on shares of Okta from $270.00 to $250.00 and set a buy rating on the stock in a research report on Friday, December 3rd.
+Zacks Investment Research upgraded shares of Okta from a sell rating to a buy rating and set a $244.00 price target on the stock in a research report on Wednesday.
+Truist Securities increased their price target on shares of Okta from $260.00 to $300.00 and gave the company a buy rating in a research report on Thursday, September 2nd.
+Finally, TheStreet upgraded shares of Okta from a d+ rating to a c- rating in a research report on Tuesday, September 7th.
+Five analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has assigned a strong buy rating to the company.
+Based on data from MarketBeat, the company presently has an average rating of Buy and an average target price of $283.25.

-In other news, insider Brett Tighe sold 3,267 shares of Okta stock in a transaction that occurred on Thursday, September 16th.
-The shares were sold at an average price of $252.65, for a total value of $825,407.55.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CEO Todd Mckinnon sold 13,818 shares of Okta stock in a transaction that occurred on Friday, November 19th.
-The shares were sold at an average price of $246.99, for a total transaction of $3,412,907.82.
+In other news, General Counsel Jonathan T. Runyan sold 1,641 shares of the business’s stock in a transaction dated Thursday, September 16th.
+The shares were sold at an average price of $252.65, for a total value of $414,598.65.
+Following the completion of the sale, the general counsel now owns 1,406 shares of the company’s stock, valued at $355,225.90.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, Director Robert L. Dixon, Jr. sold 800 shares of the business’s stock in a transaction dated Thursday, September 9th.
+The shares were sold at an average price of $263.45, for a total transaction of $210,760.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 81,576 shares of company stock worth $20,749,569.
+Insiders sold 81,576 shares of company stock valued at $20,749,569 over the last three months.
 9.60% of the stock is owned by company insiders.

 Okta Company Profile